nicholaswilde/recipes/docs/sauces-and-dressings/honey-mustard-dipping-sauce.md

 ### Step 1

-Stir together well in a small bowl honey, Dijon mustard, and ground red pepper to taste.
+Stir together well in a small bowl honey, [Dijon mustard][1], and ground red pepper to taste.

 ### Step 2